 An overnight and morning cruise will bring the yacht close to the coast of mainland Mozambique.
 Jet ahead of the main vessel in one of the high-speed tenders for the chance to swim with whale sharks and dive with humpbacks, learning about the marine protected area from your local expert guide on the way.
 After this I would head south along the coast to Bazaruto, the main feeding ground to one of the last Dugong populations the world.
 En route, you can take the opportunity to explore stunning coral reefs and swim with devil rays, manta rays and nesting turtles.
 Bazaruto is known as the ‘Pearl of the Indian Ocean’ and this archipelago will bury itself in your imagination for years to come.
 Here you can track beaches on horseback before heading into the air on a Microlight airplane to spot the elusive Dugong, see their feeding paths and maybe even spot the occasional breaching whale.

-What other recommendations would you make in order to get the most out of this yacht expedition?
+What other recommendations would you make to get the most out of this yacht expedition?

-If this East African yacht expedition concept has whet your appetite for adventure, why not get in touch with the PELORUS team here to avail of one of our no-commitment inspiration sessions.
+If this East African yacht expedition concept has whet your appetite for adventure, why not get in touch with the Pelorus team to discuss your own experience